hammy275/immersive-mc/README.md

 There's VR support!
 In fact, this mod was primarily built to make VR a better experience!

 You'll need my API mod, [mc-vr-api](https://www.curseforge.com/minecraft/mc-mods/mc-vr-api) to use this in VR.
 With this mod installed, you'll be able to use your actual hands to place items, instead of just right clicking!

-## Status

-This mod is currently a work in progress.
-There are available alpha builds, which you can grab from the [releases page](https://github.com/hammy3502/immersive-mc/releases) or from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/immersivemc)!